 Old Woman Cactus Physical Description

-The remarkable Old Woman Cactus represents a succulent that grows well in either direct sun or partial shade.
-In addition to the white hairs from which its name derives, the plant produces small flowers.
+One of the most remarkable things about the remarkable Old Woman Cactus is its adaptability.
+That’s because the plant represents a succulent that grows well in either direct sun or partial shade.
+In either setting, in addition to the white hairs from which its name derives, the plant also produces small flowers.

-These typically display a dark pink color, and the funnel-shaped blooms usually grow in a circular pattern.
-This cactus generally blooms in late Spring and early Summer.
+These beautiful blooms typically display a dark pink color, creating a striking contrast to the rest of the plant.
+Additionally, the visibly stunning funnel-shaped blooms usually grow in a fascinating circular pattern.
+This surprising cactus most commonly blooms in the late Spring and early Summer.

-The flowers serve as precursors to the production of small red berries.
-The globe-shaped species attains an average diameter of about 8 in (20 cm).
-It most commonly develops in groups or clusters.
+But the species known as the Old Woman Cactus does not stop there with the wonders.
+That’s because its lovely flowers serve as precursors to the production of small red berries.
+The globe-shaped berry attains an average diameter of about 8 in (20 cm).
+It also most commonly develops in groups or clusters.

 Old Woman Cactus Distribution, Habitat, and Ecology

-The visually distinctive Old Woman Cactus evolved as endemic only to the Mexican state of Guanajuato.
-Mexico remains an important center of diversity for the Cactaceae family.
+The visually distinctive Old Woman Cactus evolved as endemic to a severly limited habitat range.
+In fact, that region of habitation consists only of the Mexican state of Guanajuato.
+That comes as no surprise, however, since the country of Mexico, in North America, remains an important center of diversity for the Cactaceae family.

 In addition, given the region of the world in which it evolved, it prefers the same type of environment as most related species.
 As a result, its natural habitat consists primarily of very dry and arid regions.
 Furthermore, though, it also requires regions with relatively poor soil and generally high heat conditions.